lounotlew/Networkify/README.md

 4) Modified Kahn's Algorithm to Check if Graph is a DAG.

-5) DFS Cycle Detection.

-6) Tarjan's Algorithm for Finding Strongly Connected Components.
+5) Tarjan's Algorithm for Finding Strongly Connected Components.

 _Undirected Graphs:_